 So, did I manage to breathe in the forest and achieve a state of Zen relaxation?
-Unfortunately, I didn’t – but I absolutely loved being in the presence of 600-year-old trees, breathing in the pristine air and listening to the native birds chortling, whistling and carrying on.
+Hell no, I didn’t – but I loved being in the presence of 600-year-old trees, breathing in the pristine air and listening to the native birds chortling, whistling and carrying on.

 Image above: (Public Domain) is part of a photograph taken in 1911 by an unknown photographer.
-There is a long Australian tradition of beer being essential to wilderness areas.
+There is an Australian tradition of beer being essential to the enjoyment of nature.
 Here we see railway workers pushing 300 barrels of beer along the Cairns to Kuranda railway lines, after a rock fall landslide blocked one of the tunnels.